SeisWare/ClusteringWebinar/README.md

 Short tutorial on running clustering algorithms using data from an LAS file or from a SeisWare project.

 Use the Binder link below to open an interactive online notebook.
-The SeisWare import won't work, but you can test it out with the LAS data.
+The SeisWare import won't work, but you can test it out with the LAS data provided.

 The example LAS file is courtesy of RMOTC and the U.S. Department of Energy.